 We all have to blow off steam and we all do it appropriately and inappropriately at times, whether its arguing with our partners as adults or throwing a tantrums as toddlers.
 We all have different ways of doing it appropriately too; some enjoy a glass of wine, a bath, some chocolate, a book, the gym, yoga.
 Kids are the very same.

 Below is my list of post school steam blowing activities and tips on how to provide this outlet they seek.
-I cover rainy days and dry days, physical and mental realise whatever the little toddler doctor orders.
+I cover rainy days and dry days, physical and mental realise whatever that little person needs.

 Top Tip: Vibes are important too so be fun and silly.
-Remind them their not in school and your not the teacher so lets be silly.
+Remind them they’re not in school now and you’re not the teacher so lets be silly.
 Lets play;

 The following are gross motor activities that can help with frustrations and help physically regulate a child all in the hopes of reducing inappropriate behaviour and nurturing their needs.

 Trampoline: Jumping is always a winner try; Count and bounce, jump to five little monkeys, bounce to baby shark.
 Add a parachute, a ball whatever they fancy and will get them involved.
 We have a mini trampoline that we can bring inside on rainy days and it has proved very useful and it was inexpensive.
 Jumping on the bed is a great alternative here too if you have no trampoline but only if you too can let loose and either let it happen or even join in 😉

 Tunnel fun; These are great to get them crawling and climbing.
 Pets can play too and they make a great addition to roadworks and traffic jam play which is a big deal in this house.

 Climb a tree: olden but golden and a good activity to practice some risk taking too!

 Two wheels or four; scooters, bikes, scuttle bugs, push cars, trikes you name it they all provide great feedback and freedom for this age group and can give such a great sense of freedom and independence.